 What is a ricer for potatoes?
-We're glad you asked.
-It's a life-changing tool that will help you create flawless, fluffy mashed potatoes.
+We're glad you asked, because it's the secret to fluffy mashed potatoes that will help you create soft, creamy spuds.

 Whether it’s plastic surgery, an old car, or mashed potatoes, there is such a thing as being overworked — and you’ll know it when you see it.
+Well, can you mash potatoes in a food processor?
+Think again!
 As delicious as fluffy, creamy mashed potatoes are, overworked spuds are dense, gluey, and unappetizing.
-That’s why, we’re sorry to say, the food processor is simply out of the question for this holiday dinner tent-pole.

-But mashing the spuds by hand doesn’t make you immune from turning creamy potatoes into concrete, which is why you should turn to the tool that’ll help you create the perfect balance between creamy, fluffy, and everything in between: a ricer.
-This handy machine transforms spuds into small pieces that let you mix in cream, butter, and the secret ingredient for perfect potatoes without compromising the dish’s fluffy texture.
+Mashing potatoes by hand doesn’t always stop you from turning creamy spuds into a concrete block — which is why you need to use mashed potato tools like a ricer to create the perfect balance between creamy and fluffy.
+This genius mashed potatoes tool transforms taters into small pieces that let you mix in cream, butter, and the secret ingredient for perfect potatoes without compromising the dish’s fluffy texture.

-What is a ricer for potatoes?A potato ricer, also known as a ricer, is a nifty little tool that’s used to process potatoes by forcing them through a metal sheet of small holes.
-It may look like a garlic press, but it’ll help you create the smoothest mashed potatoes you’ve ever mashed, without over-processing them. ![Potato ricer ](https://images-production.freetls.fastly.net/uploads/images/file/54399/what-is-a-potato-ricer.jpg?fit=crop&h=750&w=500 "Potato ricer ")
+With a name like that, it's not immediately clear how to use a ricer.
+So, what exactly is a potato ricer used for?
+Also known as a ricer, it's a nifty little tool that’s used to process potatoes by forcing them through a metal canister punctured with small holes.
+It may look like a garlic press, but it’ll help you create the smoothest mashed potatoes you’ve ever mashed, without over-processing them.
+Seriously, it's the best tool to mash potatoes.

 How to Use a Potato Ricer

-1. Fill a pot with water, grab a few potatoes, and your potato ricer.
+- Fill a pot with water, grab a few potatoes and your potato ricer.

-2. Refrain from digging through your utensil drawer for the peeler.
-You won’t need it.
+- Refrain from digging through your utensil drawer for the peeler, as you won’t need it.